M1zZantroP/My-Useful-Tools/README.md

 2. **Spotihelper**

 Tool for improving your Spotify experience.
 You may add all songs from different singers into your own playlist.

+3. **Help-me-layouts**

+This script will help correct incorrect text inside the clipboard.
+All you have to do is copy the incorrect sentence, press a keyboard shortcut to run the script, and paste the correct sentence in the necessary position. __The program works only between EN and UKR layouts__.
+I also generated an executed file so that it could be used on a PC without a Python interpreter installed.